 You can ask the whole class questions such as, “How do we say this in our target language?” or “What is the meaning of this foreign word?”
 All you have to do is give them a few moments to write down their answers on the boards.
 Then ask everyone to hold their boards up for you to see.

 Once everyone reveals their answers, quickly scan the whole class and see who knows their stuff and who needs more help.
 Jot down the names of struggling students, or use the class roster as a tick list.
-Then visit those students during the lesson to help them get back on track.
+Then visit those students during the lesson to help them get back on track using these 2 ways whiteboards improve retention.

 These ideas are just a few of the ways you can make use of whiteboards in your language class, but the possibilities are endless.
 From word games to vocabulary presentations, you can find infinite uses for big and small whiteboards.
 If you want to ensure your boards last as long as possible for repeated educational use, opt for high-quality products from Vista Visuals Australia.